 Our country's way of life depends on the electric power distribution system.
 Keeping the national electric grid in good working order -- and ensuring power is measured accurately and billed fairly -- requires a set of standards for electric power measurements.
 NIST is deeply involved in developing and maintaining these standards.
 Our efforts include devising metrology that allows new technologies to connect into existing power production and delivery systems, as well as standards that protect the infrastructure from potential dangers introduced by deregulation.
 This project's work also supports the realization of the Smart Grid, the future model of the U.S. electric power grid that incorporates cutting-edge technologies to achieve unprecedented efficiency, reliability, and safety.

 Power outages are at a minimum an inconvenience, but extended periods without power can be life-threatening; e.g., to patients in hospitals and during extreme weather.
-Deregulation of the U.S. electric power industry has complicated the task of ensuring the dependability of the nation's complex power infrastructure.
+The introduction of renewable resources within the U.S. electric power industry has complicated the task of ensuring the dependability of the nation's complex power infrastructure.
 NIST performs invaluable research that supports reliable power delivery, public safety, and accurate pricing of electric power.

-Deregulation has also opened the door to suppliers using non-traditional electricity generation technologies that may introduce distortions into the flow of power delivered to customers.
+Recent advances are making this task increasingly difficult.
+Modern technology has opened the door to suppliers using non-traditional electricity generation technologies that may introduce distortions into the flow of power delivered to customers.
 NIST is developing systems to characterize the distortions and verify that meters can still operate accurately even when these distortions are present.